lsst-sqre/sqr-039/index.rst

 The authentication system will also need to store other information that should be transient and thus in a session cookie, such as CSRF tokens, and it's convenient to use the same cookie storage protocol for the token.

 The initial proposal is to store the token in a session cookie alongside other session information, encrypted in a key specific to that installation of the Science Platform.
-If this requires users to reauthenticate too frequently, this decision can be easily revisited.
+If this requires users to re-authenticate too frequently, this decision can be easily revisited.

 This design ties the scope of a browser session to a single domain.
 All web-accessible components of an installation of the Rubin Science Platform will need to be visible under the same domain so that they can see the browser session cookie.